johnniereg/morsecode/README.md

 # Morse Code Program

 A Node.js command line program that takes a word or phrase and converts it to morse code.
+Only alpha-numeric characters and spaces are included in the conversion.

 The resulting translation is saved in a .txt file in a "/results" folder.
 The file names are the inputted string.

 ## Dependencies